-Also important is information regarding the child's legal background -- that is, prior juvenile delinquency or persons in need of supervision charges brought against the child, and child abuse/neglect charges brought against the child's parent or guardian.
-When, for some reason, such information is not known to the Presentment Agency, Probation and the judge, the information may constitute a protected client "secret."
+Also important is information regarding the child's legal background - that is, prior juvenile delinquency or persons in need of supervision charges brought against the child, and child abuse/neglect charges brought against the child's parent or guardian.
+When, for some reason, such information is not known to the Presentment Agency, Probation and the judge, the information may constitute protected client confidential information.